Glendale Secondary School: Glendale's Special Olympics

+Audition Based Program of the Arts (ABPA)

+The ABPA program at Glendale Secondary offers immersive, specialized training in dance, drama, music (instrumental/popular), vocals, visual/media arts, and production, with students in the program taking a minimum of two arts courses per year.
+Every year, Glendale hosts an end-of-year musical, performed by students in the ABPA program, receiving widespread critical acclaim.

-In the theatre
+In popular culture

 The movie Detention starring Dolph Lundgren was shot at Glendale during the summer of 2002.
 The film portrayed the school as an inner-city school and focused on its position as a central location involved in the distribution of hard drugs.

-Glendale has also held numerous musical theatre plays that have gotten recognition across Ontario such as Tarzan (2015).